Rachel Mary Parsons: Life after the First World War

-In 1922 Rachel Parsons bought 5 Portman Square, a large house in London, and began to host social events attended by the elite of London society.
-That year she became one of the few female members of the London County Council, representing Finsbury for the Municipal Reform Party, and sat on the Electricity and Highways Committee.
+In 1922 Parsons bought 5 Portman Square, a large house in London, and began to host social events attended by the elite of London society.
+That year she became one of the few women members of the London County Council, representing Finsbury for the Municipal Reform Party, and sat on the Electricity and Highways Committee.
 She stood for Parliament in the 1923 election as the Conservative candidate in the constituency of Ince, Lancashire, but was not elected.
 She moved to the larger property of 5 Grosvenor Square in 1926 and continued as a society hostess.
 She put herself forward for selection as the Conservative candidate for Newcastle in 1940, but was not successful.

 In 1940 she moved into the countryside at Sunningdale, Berkshire, purchasing Little Court, a Georgian-style house with twenty-five acres of land.
 However, she also maintained a London residence, living successively in two houses in Belgrave Square.
 Her interest in horse racing led her to buy the 2600-acre Branches Park estate at Cowlinge near Newmarket, Suffolk, in the 1940s where she built up a large stud farm, as well as in 1954 purchasing the Lansdowne House racing stable in Falmouth Avenue, Newmarket.
 She had several notable successes from her stables.
 These included wins in 1953 with Cavalleria, Golden God and Fraise Melba (trained by Geoffrey Brooke) followed by success with Le Dieu D'Or, Golden God and Fraise Melba under trainer Sam Armstrong.

 Death

-Rachel Parsons was found dead on 2 July 1956.
+Parsons was found dead on 2 July 1956.
 Stableman Dennis James Pratt, a former employee, was charged with her murder.
 Defended by Michael Havers, a future attorney-general, Pratt was convicted of manslaughter on the grounds of provocation.

 Her cousin, Canon R. E. Parsons, officiated at her funeral which was held on 6 July at St Mary's church, Newmarket, and attended by, among others, her cousin Michael Parsons, 6th Earl of Rosse.
-She is buried in Newmarket Cemetery.

 Commemoration

 In 2017, one of six tunnel boring machines for London's Thames Tideway Tunnel 'Super Sewer' project was named after Rachel Parsons and began tunnelling from Fulham in 2018.
 The names were chosen from a shortlist by a public vote.
+A blue plaque was unveiled in her honour in October 2023 at 6 Windsor Terrace, where Parsons lived during the First World War.
+The building is part of Newcastle University's halls of residence and was proposed by The Common Room organisation.